zodfig/zodfig/README.md

 Extending config by library sort of works today with the extends functionality of several tools, like eslint or tsconfig or renovate, but unfortunately many of these projects don't have extends functionality (ie relay) or have limited extensibility (ie tsconfg allows you to extend `compilerOptions` but not other fields on the root level of the JSON), and all of these projects implement the config extension in their own way.
 ZodFig suddenly makes all configuration files extensible by any number of template bases (not just one), and the extension protocol is universal, so you could easily ship a ZodFig library which sets up configuration for several tools at the same time (that's why I created this).

-In the future, the goal here is that most major open source projects will have some official companion zodfig library, so we all have a clean and automated way of keeping our project configuration up to date, with our repo only containing the overrides it's actually concerned with.
+In the future, the goal here is that most major open source configurable projects will have some official companion zodfig library, so we all have a clean and automated way of keeping our project configuration up to date, with our repo only containing the overrides it's actually concerned with, and all `create-*` npm packages will come with a zodfig.ts to keep the project up-to-date long after the project was generated.
 Here's an example of what I'm going for.

 ```typescript
 // zodfig.ts